mackenzie-remote/hugoblog/content/blog/2024/05/story-time-job-05-p1-managed-security-provider/index.md

 I was happy that I finally got the certification, but I was told the MD didn't want to give me the £500 payrise as my contract said, as he said I had to get it within 6 months of starting, and this was *8 months* since I joined..

-I was fuming, as they had kept me hanging on waiting for the training, and I was seriously prepared to walk out over this... they relented but I got a patronizing finger-wagging
+I was fuming, as they had kept me hanging on waiting for the training, and I was seriously prepared to walk out over this... they relented but I got a patronizing finger-wagging:

 *"Okay, you can have it, but we're letting you off, keep your end of the bargain next time though.."* :angry: